ConnnorM/Streamlit_Demo_CPSC_408/README.md

 ## Things to Teach/Say:
 - It's just a python library.
 Which means basically anything you can do in python can be integrated with Streamlit
 - Brief intro to session state
-- On changes, it reruns the page from top to bottom
+- On changes, it reruns the page from top to bottom d
 - https://docs.streamlit.io/develop/concepts/connections/connecting-to-data